gipi/blog/_drafts/installing-bootloader-into-atmega328.md

 In particular I want to install a bootloader into a pristine
-chip: its default configuration  is different with respect to a standard Arduino setup: this is without external crystal and with a prescaler of 8 (i.e. the chip is running at 1MHz).
+chip: its default configuration  is different with respect to a standard Arduino setup, it works without external crystal and with a prescaler of 8 (i.e. the chip is running at 1MHz).
 These conditions are problematic if you want your bootloader to work with the correct baud rate.